aphenriques/quote/README.md

 # Install

-`quote` builds on Linux and MacOSX (Windows has not been tested yet).
+`quote` builds on Linux, MacOSX and Windows.
 It requires a C++11 compatible compiler.
 The library has been successfully built with:

+* gcc (Debian 4.7.2-5) 4.7.2; and
-* Apple LLVM version 5.0; and
+* Apple LLVM version 5.0;
-* gcc (Debian 4.7.2-5) 4.7.2
+* Visual Studio Express 2013

+The Microsoft Visual Studio Solution file is on `msvc/quote` directory.

 Modify `common.mk` for `quote` install configuration.